YaBroBlackCat/yabroblackcat.github.io/README.md

 Currently, I am planning on cancelling development on Taki Clicker and rebooting it in Godot Engine as "Toki Clicker" to avoid copyright.
 ### Updates

+#### Texture Packs Update
+ - September 8, 2024, 4:08 AM

+   - I have officially added texture pack support!
+To use texture packs, you first need to download the zip file.
+To import the texture pack, go to the options menu and press "import texture pack."
+This will import the zip to the game and load the pack!
+To make a texture pack, you must download the provided defaults.
+Once downloaded, use any drawing software as long as it support svg files.
+When making a texture pack MAKE SURE TO KEEP THE DIMENSIONS THE SAME!
+Do not change the dimensions unless intentional as it will make the textures look weird.
+I have also updated the archives to make them use sb3 files instead of zips.
+This is to make it easier for you all to just import the file to Turbowarp and call it good👍
+Have fun modding and retexturing!
+Message me about any bugs that you find!

 #### Archives Update
  - ​August 30, 2024, 7:02 PM